accgetter/PatternOfBreakingUpInteger/README.md

 4

- function "getPattern" in getPattern.php can get count of Patterns when you put "Number"
+ function "getPattern" in getPattern.php can get count of Patterns "Number"

  If you can go up three steps at once when you go up stairs that has tree steps.
  You have 4 patterns when going up stairs.